Woman killed in clash between Egypt's Brotherhood, security forces - sources

 Mursi's supporters accuse the army of staging a coup while the army says it was siding with the will of the people.

-Since Mursi was ousted the government has launched a campaign against the Brotherhood, which it has branded a terrorist organisation, arresting thousands of its members including Mursi.
+Since Mursi was ousted the government has launched a campaign against the Brotherhood, which it has branded a terrorist organisation, arresting thousands of its leaders including Mursi.
 Hundreds have been killed in clashes.

 Attacks by Islamist militants have also killed around 500 people, mostly policemen and soldiers.